ElektraInitiative/libelektra/doc/tutorials/plugins.md

 - 1: The configuration has been changed and now it is OK
 - -1: The configuration was not OK and could not be fixed.
 An error has to be set to errorKey.

-The following example demonstrates how to limit the length of the values within the plugin configuration to 3 charaters.
+The following example demonstrates how to limit the length of the values within the plugin configuration to 3 characters.

 	int elektraLineCheckConfig (Key * errorKey, KeySet * conf) {